ImCarsen/hyprland-carsen/README.md

 ## Acknowledgements and References
 I'm still super early on in this project and haven't been daily driving Linux for 2+ years.
 Bear with me.

+✅ = Working
+❎ = Working in VM
+❌ = Not working
+Tested on:
+❎ EndeavourOS Cassini Nova 03-2023 R1 minimal installation
+❎ Arch Linux

-Tested on EndeavourOS Cassini Nova 03-2023 R1 minimal installation in a VM, so things might not work yet on actual hardware.
+All are tested in a VM, so things might not work yet on actual hardware.

 Based on:
   - [SolDoesTech HyprV2](https://github.com/SolDoesTech/HyprV2)